marimo-team/marimo/README.md

 marimo is easy to get started with, with lots of room for power users.
-In addition to experimenting with code and models in a reproducible environment, marimo lets you build powerful tools including data labelers, embedding visualizers, and model evaluation dashboards, with surprisingly little code.
+In addition to experimenting with code and models in a reproducible environment, marimo lets you build powerful tools like data labelers and embedding visualizers, with surprisingly little code.

 Examples are available in the `examples/` directory.
 We've deployed many of these examples at our [public